-Sitting on the patio on a Sunday afternoon, a glass of pinot noir at your elbow, you drink in the view of autumn color in the vineyards.
+Sitting on the patio on a Sunday afternoon, a glass of pinot noir at your elbow, you drink in the view of the ripe vines — or perhaps the autumn color in the vineyards.
 You’re considering buying a bottle of this fine wine, or maybe a whole case.
 Somewhere in the back of your mind, you might even be pondering a career change; “winemaker” has a nice ring to it.
 The last thing you’re thinking about is leaving this lovely spot, this perfect afternoon, this memory-making moment.
 Wouldn’t it be great if you didn’t have to?
 While not every vineyard in Oregon has the facilities to let you stay the night and weigh your inspired thinking, some do.
 These fine Oregon wineries invite you to kick back and stay awhile.

 When you’re ready to take a bottle of Oregon wine country home with you, remember that Oregon wines fly free on Alaska Airlines.